lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 previous paper.

     *We thank the reviewer for this comment.
-We agree, this information is useful and have added a brief discussion of it to the Methods section.*
+We agree, this information is useful and have added a brief discussion of it to the Methods section (end of page 7).*

 # Reviewer 3